Managing inventory is a complex challenge that must be mastered, especially as a wholesale distributor.

 What is Cycle Inventory?

 Cycle inventory is a practice used to verify the inventory you have on hand—otherwise referred to as a cycle inventory count.
-An inventory cycle count is defined as a physical count of a small sampling of stock to see whether the count you have in your inventory management software is accurate.
+An inventory cycle count is defined as a physical count of a small sampling of stock to see whether the count you have in your automated inventory system is accurate.

 Why Cycle Counting is Important